tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 >
 > Once that polarization has occurred, *political recourse fails*.
-Because they differ about the political matrix within which political change is to be achieved and evaluated, and acknowledge no supra-institutional framework for adjudication of differences, the parties to a revolutionary conflict must finally resort to the techniques of mass persuasion, often including force."
+Because they differ about the political matrix within which political change is to be achieved and evaluated, and acknowledge no common supra-institutional framework for adjudication of differences, the parties to a revolutionary conflict must finally resort to the techniques of mass persuasion, often including force."

-So, finally, the stage has been set.
-The field is ready for a genuine revolution to be introduced.
-The *boldest* practitioners, often those with least invested in the previous status quo, such as the relatively young, or those entering from adjacent fields, will introduce strikingly different sets of theories.
-Occasionally, one of these will succeed in explaining all the observations, but in order to do so, it requires incommensurable changes in the underlying philosophy of the field, from the axiomatic definitions, to the set of questions that are valid to ask.
+At any point, the *boldest* practitioners, often those with least invested in the previous status quo, such as the relatively young, or those entering from adjacent fields, will introduce strikingly different sets of theories.
+But only now that the stage is set, amongst such distressing chaos, is the community ready to entertain truly revolutionary ideas.

+Occasionally, one of these new ideas will succeed in explaining all the observations, but in order to do so, it requires incommensurable changes in the underlying philosophy of the field, from the axiomatic definitions, to the set of questions that are valid to ask.
 One can no longer ask, of a spherical